Sven-I-Am/dependency-injection/README.md

     - Will have to ask Tim about that.
     - Alright, apparently, I was supposed to build a separate Master class that calls the Transform interface and the ToDash and ToCaps classes that implement said interface
     - Then in the HomepageController I can instantiate a new Master and call its defined methods depending on the user input.
+    - At the end of the day I managed to get the Monolog logger working. since I'm no longer my own Logger class I removed the call from the Master and now log directly from the HomepageController
+    - :exclamation: I kept the file for the Logger class to keep the code available for review
+    - :tada: exercise done

 ## What I learned from this exercise
 <!--here you can write anything from a short summary on the subject of the exercise, a readable description of the new skills/knowledge you acquire, to an in depth clarification.
 As long as it helps you retain what you learned, or easily find the information when working on future projects-->